Inspiring a healthier generation of children.

 2. Provide educational support to schools, families, providers, and the community for obesity and trauma

-3. To provide a safety net to families with nutrition related issues in Orange County.
+3. Provide a safety net for mental health access to families with nutrition related issues and trauma in Orange County

 Children with obesity and growing up with ACEs have 18 and 20 year decreases, respectfully, in life-expectancy.
 Overweight/Obesity and ACEs have a prevalence in children of approximately 30% each.
 Both of these conditions are in higher racial minorities, those living in poverty, and those with special needs.

 One on One Care

 Children and Teen Educational Programming

 Community Awareness and Education